- About Us

 Resources and information for conducting a needs assessment.

-Resources and information for classified staff and professional faculty performance evaluations, including overviews of the processes, checklists for completion, guidelines, and self-evaluation forms.
+Resources and information for classified staff and field faculty performance evaluations.

 Information and assistance for the process of program evaluation, including point-of-contact and helpful articles for evaluating programs.